 Banh mi is a scrumptious Vietnamese sandwich that hits ALL flavors of the palate.
 This slider recipe piles grilled chicken, fresh veggies, and quick pickled veggies on slider rolls.
 The mayo, sriracha, cilantro, and jalapeno give it classic Asian food vibes!

-What is banh mi sandwich?
+What is banh mi?

-Banh mi is a gorgeous, vibrant, sandwich with flavors of sweet, salty, spicy, sour, and savory, all in one neat little package.
+This gorgeous, vibrant, sandwich packs in the flavors of sweet, salty, spicy, sour, and savory, all in one neat little package.

-What goes in a Banh Mi sandwich?
+What goes in a Banh Mi Sandwich?

 - bread (Bao, French baguette, or slider roll)

-- seasoned, grilled meat or or plant based protein
+- seasoned meat or plant-based protein

 - pickled carrots and daikon